akoganti/Market-Portfolio/README.md

 # World Bond/Stock(WBS) Portfolio

 Constructing the WBS portfolio from 4 Vanguard ETFs: VTI(US Equity), VXUS(International Equity), BND(US Bond), and BNDX(International Bond).
 To find market cap data, I scrape index reports from the providers of the indices that the ETFs track.
-I also scrape current prices for the ETFs from yahoo finance.
+I also scrape price data for the ETFs from yahoo finance.

 If you are more risk averse, you can place a portion of your portfolio into VTIP(Short-Term Inflation-Protected Securities).